Package 'genieclust'

 Details

-If d is a numeric matrix of size npn p, the n(n1)/2n (n-1)/2 distances are computed on the fly, so that O(nM)O(n M) memory is used.
+If d is a numeric matrix of size nn by pp, representing nn points in a pp-dimensional space, the n(n1)/2n (n-1)/2 distances are computed on the fly: the algorithms requires O(n)O(n) memory.

-Note that the case M = 2 corresponds to the original distance, but we determine the 1-nearest neighbours separately as well, which is a bit suboptimal; you can file a feature request if this makes your data analysis tasks too slow.
+Note that the case M = 2 corresponds to the original distance, but we return the (1-)nearest neighbours as well.

 Value